Our audiologists use the latest technology and research to diagnose and treat hearing issues.

 Knowing matters.
 Our audiologists will work with you to understand your symptoms, provide answers and create a personalized treatment plan.

-From the first appointment, we’re here for you at many locations throughout the Twin Cities, so quality care is always close to home.
+From the first appointment, we’re here for you at many locations in Minnesota and western Wisconsin, so quality care is always close to home.

 Noticing a change in your hearing can be frustrating and a little scary, but it’s a common health issue.
 According to the National Institute on Deafness and Other Communication Disorders, 15% of American adults report trouble hearing.